 - Eurostat indicators: Data and metadata are published on different web pages and, thus, the catalogue provides two separate links.
-The link to data can be found in column 'Indicator link' and the link to metadata in column 'Metadata link'. - European Environment Agency (EEA) indicators: Data and metadata are published on the same web page.
+The link to data can be found in column 'Indicator link' and the link to metadata in column 'Metadata link'. - EEA indicators: Data and metadata are published on the same web page.
 The catalogue provides the relevant single link under 'Indicator and metadata'.
-The details are available on the European Environment Agency website.
+The details are available on the EEA website.

-Why the project supports the Environmental Indicators catalogue in practise?
+Why the project supports the Environmental Indicator Catalogue in practice?

 The ENI SEIS II East project aims to support the Implementation of the UNECE indicators on environment for the pan-European assessment reporting commitments.
-The project is implemented by the European Environment Agency and funded by European Union.
+The project is implemented by the EEA and funded by European Union.
 The EEA with the UNECE Joint Task Force on Environmental Indicators and Statistics and Working Group on Monitoring and Assessments developed and then revised the Guidelines for the Application of Environmental Indicators in Eastern Europe, Caucasus, Central Asia and South-Eastern Europe.
 With this revision the online version of the Guidelines was created.
 In the Online Guidelines each indicator is presented through three files: description of the indicator, table for the production of the indicator, and glossary of terms.
 The description of the indicator contains following information:

-- General description (brief definition, units of measurement, context); - Relevance for environmental policy (purpose, issue, international agreements and targets); - Methodology and guidelines (data collection and calculations, internationally agreed methodologies and standards);
+- ♣ General description (brief definition, units of measurement, context); - Relevance for environmental policy (purpose, issue, international agreements and targets); - Methodology and guidelines (data collection and calculations, internationally agreed methodologies and standards); - ♣ Data source and reporting; - References at the international levels.